BitcoinUnlimited/BUIP/BUIP-UAHF/buip-uahf-technical-spec.md

 NOTE 2: It has been suggested to replace this requirement with a startup check that the user's configured EB >= 8MB.

 ### REQ-4-2 (set MG to minimum of 8MB at fork)

-If BUIP055 is not disabled (see REQ-DISABLE), the client shall, for blocks generated with MTP >= activation time, set the mining generated (MG) size to the maximum of 8,000,000 (bytes) and the user's configured MG.
+If BUIP-UAHF is not disabled (see REQ-DISABLE), the client shall, for blocks generated with MTP >= activation time, set the mining generated (MG) size to the maximum of 8,000,000 (bytes) and the user's configured MG.